-Table 91 Network Setting > USB Service > File Sharing
+Table 97 Network Setting > USB Service > File Sharing

-LABEL DESCRIPTION Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
+LABEL DESCRIPTION Information Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
 Capacity This is the total available memory size (in megabytes) on the USB device.
 Used Space This is the memory size (in megabytes) already used on the USB device.
-Server Configurat iion File Sharing Services Click this switch to enable or disable file sharing through the Zyxel Device.
-When the switch turns blue, the function is enabled.
+Server Configurat Server Configuration File Sharing Services Click this switch to enable or disable file sharing through the Zyxel Device.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Share Directory Li Share Directory List Add New Share Click this to set up a new share on the Zyxel Device.
 Active Select this to allow the share to be accessed.
-Status This field shows the status of the share $\widehat{\mathbb{Y}}$: The share is not activated. ?: The share is activated.
+Status This field shows the status of the share $oldsymbol{\mathbb{Q}}$: The share is not activated. ?: The share is activated.
 Share Name This field displays the share name on the GPON Device.

-Table 91 Network Setting > USB Service > File Sharing
+Table 97 Network Setting > USB Service > File Sharing

 LABEL DESCRIPTION Share Path This field displays the path for the share directories (folders) on the GPON Device.
 These are the directories (folders) on your USB storage device.
 Share Description This field displays information about the share.
 Modify Click the Edit icon to change the settings of an existing share.
 Click the Delete icon to delete this share in the list.
-Account Manag ement Add New User Click this button to create a user account to access the secured shares.
+Account Management Add New User Click this button to create a user account to access the secured shares.
 This button redirects you to Maintenance > User Account.
 Status This field shows the status of the user.
-2: The user account is activated for the share.
 User Name This is the name of a user who is allowed to access the secured shares on the USB device.
 Cancel Click this to restore your previously saved settings.
 Apply Click this to save your changes to the Zyxel Device.